Avoiding Inheritance Tax.

 What is Inheritance Tax

 Inheritance Tax (IHT) can apply to the worldwide assets of UK citizens.
 However not all of your estate is taxed, only that above the prevailing Nil Rate Band Allowance and Main Residence Nil Rate Allowance.
 The Nil Rate Allowance is currently £325,000 per individual so a married couple can potentially benefit from £650,000 of joint exemptions.
-The main residence nil rate allowance starts in April 2017 at £100,000 per individual and rises to £175,000 by 2020.
+The main residence nil rate allowance started in April 2017 and is currently £175,000 per individual.

 The cost of Inheritance Tax is 40% on all taxable assets above these thresholds making Inheritance Tax potentially the largest tax demand your children will ever face.